Temporary traffic management around the Wollongong education precinct

 Temporary changes

-Transport for NSW will carry out temporary traffic management activities around the University of Wollongong (UOW) and TAFE NSW from Monday 27 February 2023, to reduce congestion and ensure the safety of road users.
+Transport for NSW will carry out temporary traffic management activities around the University of Wollongong (UOW) and TAFE NSW from Monday 3 March to Friday 11 April 2025, to reduce congestion and ensure the safety of road users.

-Traffic Management will be in place weekday mornings from 7:45 am to 9:15 am for around six weeks.
+Traffic Management will be in place weekday mornings from 7:45 am to 9:15 am.

-Residents may experience additional traffic travelling along Murphys Avenue and Robsons Road during peak periods.
-Residents will continue to always have access to their properties.
+Residents will continue to have access to their properties, however, they may experience additional traffic along Murphys Avenue and Robsons Road during peak periods.

 Leave the car at home